Infinitely many groups exhibiting intermediate growth in maximal sum-free sets: Introduction

-Finally, we remark that the vanilla version of~\cref{thm:matching} does not suffice for all of our applications.
-For instance, for~\cref{thm:even,thm:even-distinct}, we in fact need several stability versions of~\cref{thm:matching}, which provides further (exponential) improvement when the graph is far away from the extremal examples (see~\cref{lem:degree4,lem:tl,lem:c4}).
+Finally, we remark that~\cref{thm:matching} as stated does not suffice for all of our applications.
+For instance, for~\cref{thm:even,thm:even-distinct}, we in fact need several stability versions of~\cref{thm:matching}, which provide further (exponential) improvements when the graph is far away from the extremal examples (see~\cref{lem:degree4,lem:tl,lem:c4}).

 \paragraph{Organization.} The rest of the paper is organized as follows.
 We first prove~\cref{thm:matching} in~\cref{proofthmmat}, then~\cref{thm:growth} in~\cref{sec:growth},~\cref{thm:even-distinct} in~\cref{sec:distinct}, and~\cref{thm:even} in~\cref{sec:even-order}, respectively.